Sangita Iyer: Pioneering Conservation Efforts for India’s Elephants

 Nov 14 2024.

-Sangita Iyer is an internationally acclaimed environmental educator, and journalist, mistreatment of captive elephants, Iyer brought international attention to their plight.
+Sangita Iyer is an internationally acclaimed environmental educator, journalist, and filmmaker dedicated to protecting India’s Asian elephants.
+Best known for her award-winning documentary Gods in Shackles, which exposed the mistreatment of captive elephants, Iyer brought international attention to their plight.
 Through her non-profit organization, Voice for Asian Elephants Society (VFAES), she continues to champion cutting-edge AI-based technology for elephant conservation, from launching robotic elephants to preventing train collisions with elephants to planting elephant-friendly saplings, creating sustainable solutions that benefit both wildlife and local communities.
 In a recent interview, Iyer highlighted her ongoing efforts to merge science, cultural sensitivity, and storytelling to drive impactful change for elephants and the people living alongside them.

 Q WHAT INSPIRED THE CREATION OF YOUR DOCUMENTARY SERIES 'ASIAN ELEPHANTS